 The course will be taught in a traditional seminar-type format with face-to-face meetings throughout the semester.
-Work groups consisting of several members each will be formed early in the semester.
+Small work groups will be formed early in the semester.
 These groups will periodically lead discussions on course readings and perform other special assignments.
 All course deliverables will be submitted by email.
 The eLC course website is accessible at: https://uga.view.usg.edu/d21/login.

-The course is designed for advanced masters-level and doctoral students who are familiar with the knowledge bases of Public Administration, Public Management, and Public Policy, and who understand the basic concepts in these fields.
 The classroom is an open forum in which all relevant contributions are welcomed and valued.
-During class sessions, the instructor will present material, pose questions for discussion, and occasionally serve as a devil's advocate to help clarify issues, focus on points of dispute, and aid in the process of critical inquiry.
+During class sessions, the instructor will present material, pose questions for discussion, and occasionally serve as a devil's advocate to help clarify issues, focus attention on points of dispute, and aid in the process of critical inquiry.
 All participants are expected to complete all readings on time and be prepared to comment on and assist in the analysis of the literature and other issues under discussion.
-Students are expected to lead discussions and participate in small group exercises as assigned.
+Students are expected to lead discussions and participate in small group activities as assigned.
 Attendance and the extent and quality of participation will influence final grades as explained below.